LukasWallrich/personal_webpage/content/authors/lukas/_index.md

 title: Lukas Wallrich
 ---

-Lukas Wallrich is a PhD candidate at Goldsmith, University of London, where his doctoral research focuses on the relationship between intergroup contact and diversity beliefs.
-Other research interests include the effect of intergroup contact on pro-social behaviour, the development of stereotypes and implicit associations and the influence of traditional and new media on public attitudes.
-He is member of the [Equalab](http://equalab.co.uk/) and [DIPlab](http://blogs.exeter.ac.uk/diplab/) research groups.
+I am currently wrapping up my PhD at Goldsmiths, University of London, where my doctoral research focused on the relationship between intergroup contact and diversity beliefs.
+My other research interests include the effect of intergroup contact on pro-social behaviour, the development of stereotypes and implicit associations and the influence of traditional and new media on public attitudes.
+I am a member of the [Equalab](http://equalab.co.uk/) and [DIPlab](http://blogs.exeter.ac.uk/diplab/) research groups.

-In addition to his research, Lukas works as an Associate Lecturer at Goldsmiths and at [St Mary's University Twickenham](https://www.stmarys.ac.uk/).
-In addition to introductory psychology modules, his teaching is focused on research methods and Open Science.
+In addition to my research, I work as an Associate Lecturer at [Goldsmiths](https://www.gold.ac.uk) and at [St Mary's University Twickenham](https://www.stmarys.ac.uk/).
+In addition to introductory psychology modules, my teaching is focused on research methods and Open Science.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Lukas_Wallrich_academic.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV_Lukas_Wallrich_academic.pdf" "newtab" >}}CV{{< /staticref >}}.